Retirement Retirement Planning

 Nina Lawrenson/peopleimages.com/Adobe senior woman planning retirement

-Before you think about how much you’ll need when you retire, figure out your potential expenses and prioritize the expenses that are most important in your retirement years.
+Before you think about how much you'll need for a stress-free retirement, figure out your potential expenses and prioritize the expenses that are most important in your retirement years.

 Your retirement budget should include essential costs, such as your mortgage and home maintenance, car payments, and utilities.
 You'll also want to factor in "want" expenses, such as traveling or pursuing a hobby like golfing or needlework.